Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AOkay, that's good.

-Speaker AOh me oh my I heard me all my cry oh me oh my I think I'm gonna die oh me oh my I heard me all say I wish I never taken this exchange away up and down blowing my back into old whistles down Give me some time to blow my mind down and I was a hoping and all the wind straight A charming young damsel a chancel to meet Give me some time to blow the man down Blow the man down to me don't mend the flag on the court wind the flowers they herald of sailor's death A part of champions will be land so don't even think about whistling on board oh wearing your hands don't step on the deck with your ne or say goodbye when you leave the ocean is a lonely place where the storms are many at the shelter scales down one side of the ocean Sailing down below Great fall over troubled waters and restless skies Sea and morning all rise at night down along the southern Ocean Sail down below Cape Horn Won't you ride the wind and go White sea bird Ride the wind and go Molly Mo down upon the southern ocean Sailing down below Cape Horn Go Molly Mole glides on his great white rains the Lord one of them serves song he sings down upon the southern ocean Sailing down below Cape Horn he's got no compass and he's got no gear Nobody knows how the moly mor is down upon the southern ocean Sailing down below Cape Coral Won't you ride the wind and go White seafood Ride the wind and go on and all alongside the ocean sailing down below King Sally is a girl that lives in our alley way hey bully the alley Sally is a girl from Shinbow Alley Bully on the shinbow now so help me Bob I'm bully the alleyway hey hey bully in the alley Help me all bit Bully in the alley Bully on the ship Mo Now Sally is a girl that I love dearly way hey bully in the alley Sally is a Girl that by Spice nearly Bully on the sho now so help me Paul I'm bullying me out way alley Help me Bo I'm bully the alley Bully on the ship all out 7 long years I call it Sally way Hey bully in the alley all she did was dilly and all Bully on the shimbo now so help me rob I'm bullying the alleyway hey bully in the alley Help me all I bully in the alley alley Bully up the silent Gonna be the savior Help me ball and bully in the alley way hey bully in the alley Help me Bob I bully in the alley Bully on the ship all night year of Lord 1860 we set sail from the sweetly culver cover we were sailing away we had a carn over explore the grass City hall in New York was learning the craft she was ring for now I know how the wind can go she can stand several blasts she had 27 knots they called her the Irish we had 1 million bags of the bustle eagle rags we had single million barrels of stones we have 3 million bales of Onan eagle's tails with 4 million barrels of bones we have 5 million dogs with gold in Bristol and I never fail on the bird no more and it's no they never so they never I went into an else I used to frequent and I told the landlady my money was spent I asked her for credit she answered me nay.
+Speaker ADon't step on the deck with your leave the ocean is a lonely place where the storms are many at the she down below gate hall over trouble walls and restless skies Sea that morning all rise at night down the rolling aside the ocean sailing down below Cape Horn Won't you ride the wind and go White seabird Ride the wind and go Molly Mountain on the southern ocean Sailing down below Cape Horn how the molly mole glides on his great white river Praise the Lord what a lonesome song he sings down upon the southern ocean Sailing down below Cape Horn he's got no canvas and he's got no gear Nobody knows how the moly Morse is Down upon the southern ocean sailing down Won't you ride the wind and go Wide seabed Ride the wind and go Bollymore Sally a girl that lives in our alley way hey pulling the alley Sally is a girl from Shinburn Bully on the shingle now so help me ball I'm bully the alleyway Bully in the alley Help me ball bun Bully in the alley Bully on the shape mo now Sally is a girl that pile up dearly way hey Bully in the alley Sally is a girl that buys flies dearly Bully on the shimbo now so help me Paul I'm bullying the alleyway hey hey Bully me alley Help me ball I'm bullying the alley Bully on the ship Seven long years I call it Sally way hey Bullying the alley all she did was dillian ball Bully on the shimbo now so help me rob I'm bullying the alleyway hey Billy in the alleyway Help me all I'm bullying the alley Bully on the shingle I bet silent gonna be the savior Help me ball I'm bullying the alley Bully on the ship all night and in the year of a Lord 1860 we set sail from the sweet culver car we were sailing away A carnival explored the grass City hall in New York was a craft she was ringed for now I know how the wind didn't go where she can stand and several rags she had 27 knives they call her the Irish ruler we had 1 million bags of the best legal rags.

-Speaker AAll the way.
+Speaker AYou cannot smile all the way.

 Speaker AIt's very easy.

-Speaker AGoes Rolling down through Bristol sound.
+Speaker AGoes Rolling down through Bristol town Rolling down to the pub.

-Speaker AWe follow the ghost of Blackbeard's crew and feral Bristol town From the hare on the hill to the seven stars to the hatchets in the crown Then in the pub we'll gather round Our voice is loud and true so gatherwise pull up a chair and join in with the crew we're rolling down through Bristol town Rolling down to the pub Rolling down through Bristol town Rolling down to the pub and I can say this next verse Cause you're in Australia you may talk of a shanty man's a dreadnought of the longest jaunt with the port of Bristol shanty crew sing the greatest songs Singing songs of the ocean Singing songs of the sea so we'll drink up these cider boy tonight will Mary be We're rolling down through Bristol town Rolling down to the pub Rolling down through Bristol town Rolling down to the park oh Mary Jana nahi oh is the king of bosun is the king of boson's now we are somebody o Will roll it all chariot along Will roll it all chariot along and we'll all hang on behind all un spelling jail wouldn't do us any harm oh a long spelling jail would do us any harm no one long standing jail wouldn't do us any har Ahoy there matey.
+Speaker ARolling down to Bristol town Rolling down to the pub we follow the ghost of Blackbeard's crew And feral Bristol town From the hare on the hill to the seven stars that are hatchets in the crown Then in the pub we'll gather round Our voice is loud and true so gatherwine pull up and share and join in with the crew we're rolling down through Bristol town Rolling down to the pub Rolling down through Bristol town Rolling down to the pub and I can say this next verse Cause you're in Australia you may talk of a shanty Fans that dread not are the longest jaunts with the port of Bristol Shanty crew Sing the greatest songs Singing songs of the ocean Singing songs of the sea so I'll drink up these side of wines and night will Mary be We're rolling down through Bristol town Rolling down to the pub Rolling down through Bristol town Rolling down to the pub Is the king of bosun soul or somebody alone will roll it on chariot alone will roll it old chariots along and we all hang on behind our long spelling jail wouldn't do us any harm no one long spelling jail would do us any harm no one long spelling jail wouldn't do us any harm Life Ahoy there matey.

 Speaker AAhoy there.

-Speaker AYes, Lynn and I live afloat and have done for most of the past 1010 years.
+Speaker AYes, Lynn and I live afloat and have done for most of the past 10 years.

-Speaker AI'm looking forward very much to being interviewed on this podcast quite soon, I understand, and to sharing with you the often arcane but fascinating, at least fascinating to me, details embedded in sea shanties and even in some of my own compositions.
+Speaker AI'm looking forward very much to being interviewed on this podcast quite soon, I understand, and to sharing with you the often arcane but fascinating, at least fascinating to me.

 Speaker ABut before then I'll be touring in the UK and Justin has very kindly suggested that I give you a few details of that upcoming tour.